valekuro/stargazers/README.md

 The folder contains API interfaces and form interfaces.
 I choose to put this interfaces in an external folder because this types are called everywhere in the app.

 ### Screens folder
 It contains the app screens.
-The folder use the same logic see in Components folder.
+The folder use the same file logic see in Components folder.
 ## Theme folder
 The folder contains theme.ts file whit colors and borderRadius used in the app.
 This folder could contains all styles in common between components.
 ## __tests__ folder